Return to Index

 - Play games, especially those that provide your child with physical exercise.

-- Help your child set—and reach—very small self-care goals each day.
+- Help your child set—and reach—small self-care goals each day.

-- Give your child plenty of positive reinforcement and praise, especially as he learns new skills.
+- Give your child plenty of positive reinforcement and praise, especially when learning new skills.

-- Use humor to help your child deal with stressful or unpleasant situations.
+- Use humor if it helps your child deal with stressful or unpleasant situations.

 Instead of saying “no,” give choices:

 - If there is a holiday party at school, ask your child to come up with some nonfood ideas, such as buying or making a gift for the teacher or exchanging small gifts with peers.
-Maybe your child would like to lead the project—something that will help her feel capable and involved, rather than “different” from peers.
+Maybe your child would like to lead the project—something that will help him or her feel capable and involved, rather than different from peers.

 - Small servings or tastes may allow your child to sample holiday treats without significant impact on blood sugar levels.
 Discuss portions with your nutritionist or doctor.

 - Ask your child to prepare some tasty alternatives to sugary snacks, such as dips and vegetables, or come up with a creative, healthful, and fun recipe.

 - When holidays include attending parties, find out beforehand what snacks will be served, when they will be served, and if some sort of physical activity is planned.
-It may be possible to adjust insulin dosage that day to accommodate party treats.
-Discuss a plan in advance with your child and her healthcare provider.
+It may be possible to adjust your child's insulin dosage that day to accommodate party treats.
+Discuss a plan in advance with your child and his or her healthcare provider.

 - A middle-school aged child can learn to administer insulin at the proper dosage and time, provided that you or another knowledgeable adult is present.

 - Try to get your adolescent involved in a diabetes peer support group.

-Your adolescent’s healthcare team can provide guidance and support in an impartial manner and provide an opportunity to discuss important concerns with someone outside of the family.
+Your adolescent’s healthcare team can provide guidance and support in an objective manner and provide an opportunity to discuss important concerns with someone outside of the family.
 Have your adolescent see a diabetes educator or other healthcare provider before the holidays.
 They can talk through the following issues and more: